 In July 1995, proceedings were instituted against Father Wenceslas Munyeshyaka, a Rwandan citizen, by persons entitled to act on behalf of the victims.

-On 25 July 1995, an official investigation was opened up against Munyeshyaka by the examining magistrate of Privas for “genocide, crimes against humanity and participation in a group already created for, or having as intent the planning of these crimes, on the basis of the principle of universal jurisdiction as provided for by the 1984 New York Convention against Torture”.
-A combination of articles 689-1 and 689-2 of the new Code of Criminal Procedure allows the French judicial authorities the possibility to institute proceedings and pass judgement, in France, on any person having committed acts of torture outside of French territory.
+On 25 July 1995, an official investigation was opened up against Munyeshyaka by an investigating judge for “genocide, crimes against humanity and participation in a group already created for, or having as intent the planning of these crimes, on the basis of the principle of universal jurisdiction as provided for by the 1984 New York Convention against Torture”.

-On 20 March 1996, the Trial Chamber of the Nimes Appeals Court pronounced that France was not competent to judge crimes of genocide committed abroad, by a foreigner, against foreigners.
+On 20 March 1996, the investigation chamber of the Court of appeal in Nîmes (Chambre de l’instruction de la Cour d’appel de Nîmes) pronounced that France did not have jurisdiction over crimes of genocide committed abroad, by a foreigner, against foreigners.

-In September and October 2000, Roger Le Loire – the Parisian examining magistrate – requested that two international hearing commissions be held in Rwanda in order to proceed with the hearing of testimony from around seventy witnesses.
-By 2004 no international rogatory commission had been conducted.
+In September and October 2000, an investigating judge requested that two international rogatory letters be held in Rwanda in order to proceed with the hearing of testimony from around seventy witnesses.
+By 2004 none of international rogatory letters had been conducted.

-The slowness of the proceedings led to France being condemned by the European Court of Human Rights, which had taken up the case in 1999 on the request of Yvonne Mutimura, one of the plaintiffs in the case.
-This decision by the ECHR was rendered on 8 June 2004.
+The slowness of the proceedings led to France being condemned on 8 June 2004 by the European Court of Human Rights, which had taken up the case in 1999 on the request of Yvonne Mutimura, one of the plaintiffs in the case.

 In December 2005, Rwanda announced that an international arrest warrant had been issued against Munyeshyaka.